nathancunn/ParticleMDI.jl/README.md

 end
 ```

 Optionally a function which returns the log marginal likelihood of each feature in a cluster.
 This is used to perform feature selection by comparison between the inferred allocations and the situation where all observations within a feature are assigned to a single cluster.
-This need not be specified if `featureSelect = false`.
+This need not be specified if `featureSelect = false`, however if you want to do feature selection for _any_ dataType you'll need to have this specified.
+In such a case, you can specify this to return a large number (**not** `Inf`) and features should always be selected.
 The assumption of independence across features underlies this step and so should not be used if this assumption does not hold.

 ```jl
 function particleMDI.calc_logmarginal!(cl::SignCluster)